youtube/spfjs/web/documentation/responses.md

 ---
 title: Responses
+description:
-description: An overview of SPF responses and how they are processed.
+    An overview of SPF responses and how they are processed.
 ---

 In dynamic navigation, SPF updates the page with content from the response.
-SPF will do this processing in the following order:
+SPF will do this processing in the following
+order:

 1. `title` — Update document title
-2. `url` — Update document url
+2. `url` — Update document URL
-3. `head` — Install early page-wide JS and CSS
+3. `head` — Install early JS and CSS
 4. `attr` — Set element attributes
-5. `body` — Set element content and install element-level JS and CSS
+5. `body` — Set element content and install JS and CSS
-6. `foot` — Install late page-wide JS and CSS
+6. `foot` — Install late JS and CSS

-> **Note:** All fields are optional and the commonly needed response values are
+> **Note:** All fields are optional and the commonly needed
-> `title`, `head`, `body`, and `foot`.
+> response values are `title`, `head`, `body`, and `foot`.

 A response is typically in the following format: